-Stellar, a heterogeneous cluster with AMD and Intel processors, is being built to support large-scale parallel jobs predominantly for use by researchers in astrophysical sciences, plasma physics, physics, chemical and biological engineering and atmospheric and oceanic sciences.
+Stellar is a heterogeneous cluster composed of Intel and AMD nodes.
+The cluster was built to support large-scale parallel jobs for researchers in astrophysical sciences, plasma physics, physics, chemical & biological engineering and atmospheric & oceanic sciences.

-To use the Stellar cluster you have to enable your Princeton Linux account, request an account on Stellar, and then log in through SSH.
+To use Stellar you have to request an account and then log in through SSH.

 - Requesting Access to Stellar

 Access to the large clusters like Stellar is granted on the basis of brief faculty-sponsored proposals.
 See section titled For large clusters: Submit a proposal or contribute for details.
 If, however, you are part of a research group with a faculty member who has contributed to or has an approved project on Stellar, that faculty member can sponsor additional users by sending a request to [email protected].
 Any non-Princeton user must be sponsored by a Princeton faculty or staff member for a Research Computer User (RCU) account.

 Please complete this form.

 - Logging into Stellar

 Once you have been granted access to Stellar, you can connect by opening an SSH client and using the SSH command as detailed below.

 For PU and PPPL, connect to the Intel login node (VPN required from off-campus):